ElementsProject/lightning/doc/PLUGINS.md

 to false.

-The `features` object allows the plugin to register featurebits that should be announced in a number of places in the protocol.
+The `features` object allows the plugin to register featurebits that should be announced in a number of places in [the protocol][bolt9].
 They can be used to signal support for custom protocol extensions to direct peers, remote nodes and in invoices.
 Custom protocol extensions can be implemented for example using the `sendcustommsg` method and the `custommsg` hook, or the `sendonion` method and